mahmutikilic/RPG-v1.0.1/README.md

 This GUI app developed with Python Thkinter.
 ### The features are:

-- Select password lenght
+- Select password lenght.
-- Ability to set difficulty with 5 different password difficulties
+- Ability to set difficulty with 5 different password difficulties.
 - Created password never save anywhere!
-- Create unlimited password with options and lenghts
+- Create unlimited password with options and lenghts.
-- One click copy password
+- One click copy password.